kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-init.md

 A predefined `certificateKey` can be provided in `InitConfiguration` when passing the [configuration file](https://kubernetes.io/docs/reference/config-api/kubeadm-config.v1beta3/) with `--config`.
 {{< /note >}}

-If the flag `--certificate-key` is not passed to `kubeadm init` and `kubeadm init phase upload-certs` a new key will be generated automatically.
+If a predefined certificate key is not passed to `kubeadm init` and `kubeadm init phase upload-certs` a new key will be generated automatically.